encse/secchallenge2023/web/evilbook/solution/README.md

 ```

 This tells us how the password is reset when the debug_answer is correct.
 Let's go back to the original website now.
 There is
-an email in our news wall, let's try to steal this account with our new knowledge.
+an email in our timeline, let's try to steal this account with our newly learned knowledge.

 <img width="731" alt="image" src="https://user-images.githubusercontent.com/6275775/231820579-4e9f3346-1e6f-485f-8bef-4090f0a2c531.png">